Types of Dystonia

 – affecting the arm and leg on one side of the body.

 – affecting many different parts of the body.

 – affects most parts of the body, especially the legs and trunk.

 Common forms of Focal Dystonia

-Cervical Dystonia (Spasmodic Torticollis): affects the neck muscles and causes the head to twist to one side (torticollis), forwards (anterocollis), backwards (retrocollis) or over one shoulder (laterocollis).
+Affects the neck muscles and causes the head to twist to one side (torticollis), forwards (anterocollis), backwards (retrocollis) or over one shoulder (laterocollis).
 Cervical dystonia is the most common form of dystonia.
-It is often accompanied by a tremor or shake of the head
+It is often accompanied by a tremor or shaking of the head.

-Blepharospasm: affecting the muscles around the eyes, leading to excessive blinking or involuntary eye closure.
-Although eyes and vision may be normal, muscle spasms may cause functional blindness
+Affecting the muscles around the eyes, leading to excessive blinking or involuntary eye closure.
+Although eyes and vision may be normal, muscle spasms may cause functional blindness.

-Laryngeal Dystonia (Spasmodic Dysphonia): affects the muscles of the larynx and vocal cords.
+Affects the muscles of the larynx and vocal cords.
 The Adductor type causes the voice to sound strained and choked.
-The less‐common Abductor type produces a breathy, whispering sound
+The less‐common Abductor type produces a breathy, whispering sound.

-Writer’s Cramp: affects the muscles of the hand and forearm when writing.
+affects the muscles of the hand and forearm when writing.
 There are other focal dystonia which are triggered only by a particular activity or occupation.
-Examples include typist’s cramp, golfer’s cramp, musician’s cramp (pianists, string, woodwind or brass players)
+Examples include typist’s cramp, golfer’s cramp, musician’s cramp (pianists, string, woodwind or brass players).